-Crans Montana is huge, with a sunny southern exposure, summit skiing from nearly 3000 meters, and breathtaking Alps views all around the circuit of 24 lifts on 144 kilometers of south-facing slopes, plus thousands of acres of Freeride Terrain.
-The luxury hotel Crans Ambassador is ideal when skiing Crans Montana for posh 5-star lodging, dining and a sophisticated spa.
-Or discover a beautiful affordable family run hotel on a high mountain plateau in town at the Hôtel Ad’Eldorado.
+Crans Montana is sizeable in Valais – the Rhone River valley loaded with ski mountains.
+Crans Montana has sunny southern exposure summit skiing from nearly 3000 meters (9,600′), and breathtaking Alps views all around the circuit of 34 lifts on 140 kilometers of slopes, plus thousands of acres of Freeride Terrain.
+The luxury hotel Crans Ambassador is ideal for posh 5-star lodging, dining and a sophisticated spa.
+For a more relaxed affordable family-run Chalet hotel on a high mountain plateau the Hôtel Ad’Eldorado is charming.

-The 4 Vallees, Les Quatre Vallées!
-Combined this Swiss mega resort is comprised of 6 Ski Resorts, 92 Lifts, over 410 km of prepared pistes with a maximum altitude of 3330 Meters.
+Les 4 Vallées combined is a Swiss mega resort comprised of 6 Ski Resorts, 72 Lifts, over 410 km of prepared pistes with peak elevation of 3330-meters.
 The 5 resorts from east to west include Thyon/Les Collons, Veysonnaz, Nendaz, La Tzoumaz, and the venerable Verbier.

-Verbier is the very chic ski village of 4 Vallees, a party town and playground for the wealthy and wild – the ski terrain here is pretty extreme and steep.
-Among Verbier’s hotels and chalets, the Chalet de Flore is four star and offers beautiful suites with mountain views, conveniently located near the lifts and the village shops, dining and après ski.
-KV Hotels offers some wonderful skiers’ lodging at Hotel La Cordee, Hotel Montpelier and Hotel La Rotonde.
+Verbier is the very chic ski village within 4 Vallees, a party town and playground for the wealthy and wild – the ski terrain here is pretty extreme and steep.
+Among Verbier’s hotels and chalets, Chalet de Flore is four star and offers beautiful suites with mountain views, conveniently located near the lifts and the village shops, dining and après ski.

 Leukerbad is a famed Swiss spa village known for its natural hot springs.
 On one side of Leukerbad village you can ski Torrent Alpine Ski Area.
 Across town, ride the Cable car to Gemmi Plateau and SnowparSportarena which hosts over 50 kilometers of high alpine XC trails around Lake Daubensee and views of twenty 4000-meter peaks in the surrounding Valais and the Rhone Valley.
 Leukerbad’s alpine village has great dining and lodging.
 The family run Hotel Waldhaus is a lovely small Alpine Chalet right by the base of the skiing with exceptional cuisine.